JonathanThorpe/spamassassin-vba-macro/README.md

 This plugin is designed to crudely (but so far, effectively) identify VBA/OLE2 Macros embedded in Microsoft Word and Excel Documents by looking at a signature in the file only present when VBA Macros are used and allows you to assign a configurable score to these documents such that other factors can contribute to an overall score before considering the email spam.

+## Dependencies ##

+This module requires the following Perl modules to be installed:
+* IO::Uncompress::Unzip
+* IO::Scalar

+In order to detect VBA/Macro-enabled formats (i.e. .docm) disguised as classic Microsoft Office formats by renaming the files, it's recommended you also install:
+* File::MimeInfo::Magic

 ## Installation ##

 Simply place the following in your SpamAssassin configuration file along with the ole2macro.pm in a directory where SpamAssassin is able to find it (i.e. /etc/spamassassin).
 For instance ```/etc/spamassassin/conf.d/90_ole2macro.cf```